kevinsqi/react-circular-progressbar/README.md

 [See this Codesandbox example](https://codesandbox.io/s/x29rxrr4kw) to see how the transition can be customized.

 If you want to animate the text as well, you can!
-You'll instead control the `percentage` prop using a third-party animation library, like react-spring. [**See a Codesandbox example here on how to do that**](https://codesandbox.io/s/m5xq9ozo3j).
+You'll instead control the `percentage` prop using a third-party animation library, like react-move. [**See a Codesandbox example here on how to do that**](https://codesandbox.io/s/m5xq9ozo3j).

 ## Fixing text centering in Internet Explorer (IE)